 If you have a laptop and can find a skill that will allow you to freelance, you can travel anywhere in the world as long as you have internet.
 You really need to check into the local WiFi market to ensure it is cost beneficial, as some countries gouge you on internet connection.
 Some of the best freelance companies are Upwork, Fiverr, Crowdsite, Freelancer, and more.

 My brother went to construction school when he was in his early 20’s and that has served him well over his entire career.
 He is an amazing craftsman and he can travel anywhere and create killer tile art and build homes.
 He eventually was offered a job building Hollywood movie sets.

 Marine surveyors are skilled at looking and identifying boat problems.

-They can travel with an unusual skill that is high demand.
+They can travel with an unusual skill that is in high demand.
 Visit this website to learn more. www.marinesurvey.org

 Solo or Band Musician With a Work Visa

 I’ve owned a timeshare for over 18 years now and guess what?
 Someone sold it to me.
-I’m sure they had some sales savvy and new all the great statistics behind owning a timeshare (something you can learn on the job) but all the salesperson needed to know, was how to speak English, have some sales background and the ability to walk around the grounds and show me the awesome amenities and rooms.
-Most timeshares will be in the hot spots of Mexico, Thailand, Europe and all across the United States.
+I’m sure they had some sales savvy and new all the great statistics behind owning a timeshare (something you can learn on the job) but all the salesperson needed to know, was how to speak English, have some sales background, and the ability to walk around the grounds and show me the awesome amenities and rooms.
+Most timeshares will be in the hot spots of Mexico, Thailand, Europe, and all across the United States.
 Try Marriott Vacation Club to see if you can land a job.

 Work at a Resort

-If you speak the home language and your own language or more, you may land a job as a front desk attendant or work in the beach shack or somewhere else that can earn you tips.
+If you speak the native language and your own language or more, you may land a job as a front desk attendant or work in the beach shack or somewhere else that can earn your tips.
 Each time I’ve lived in Hawaii, I could land a job in a day or two, easily.
 Research the location where you want to work and start networking before you depart.